 "Within our enterprise we have 25 different functional vertical [lines of business]," including hotels, casinos, ticketing and attractions, food and beverage, Soto said.
 "Within the realm of the enterprise, we're looking at our decisions and [IT] portfolios based on function," rather than individually.

 Guiding the process are steering teams that examine each functional grouping within MGM Mirage.
-Composed of employees from business units as well as IT, these teams guide executive
+Composed of employees from business units as well as IT, these teams guide executive spending decisions by honestly

 Since implementing portfolio management within the last year, requests for new IT projects have been reduced about 30%, Soto said.